Ste. Genevieve Academy: Challenges securing funds

-The Trustees meeting of March 1808 determined that funds thus far collected from the subscribers was not sufficient for the construction of a two-story stone house measuring 50 ft. long by 25 ft. wide.
+The trustees meeting of March 1808 determined that funds thus far collected from the subscribers were not sufficient for the construction of a two-story stone house measuring 50 ft. long by 25 ft. wide.
 A plan was adopted to reduce the size of the initial construction to 31 ft. by 25 ft. and enlarge the building to 50 ft. by 25 ft. when more funds were available.
-The Treasurer was instructed by the Trustees to call upon each subscriber to pay one-half their pledged contribution immediately and the balance within three months.
-Unfortunately, the continued operation of this school would be threatened for years to come by collection difficulties.
+The treasurer was instructed by the trustees to call upon each subscriber to pay one-half their pledged contribution immediately and the balance within three months.
+The continued operation of this school was threatened for years to come by collection difficulties.

-Plans for the Academy and the use of stone in construction were unanimously approved by the Trustees in March 1808.
-The actual building site was selected by Reverend Maxwell, Timothy Phelps, and Vital St. Gemme Beauvais.
-Strong evidence suggest that the stone used in construction was salvaged on flatboats from the ruins of Fort de Chartres, which was also constructed of blue limestone and abandoned in 1772.
+Plans for the academy and the use of stone in construction were unanimously approved by the trustees in March 1808.
+The building site was selected by Maxwell, Timothy Phelps, and Vital St. Gemme Beauvais.
 Blue limestone was only available from the mine developed by the French army east of Fort de Chartres.
 This mine supplied the huge quantities of stone required for building of the stone fort in 1751.
+Evidence suggests that the stone used in construction was salvaged on flatboats from the ruins of Fort de Chartres, which was abandoned in 1772.
 After the great flood of 1785, Fort de Chartres lay in complete ruins.
-Mountains of free building materials were therefore available for the taking.
-Ox carts could easily carry the salvaged stone from the flatboats up Academy hill to the building site less than one-half mile from the levee.
+Mountains of free building materials were available for the taking.
+Ox carts could easily carry the salvaged stone from the flatboats up academy hill to the building site less than one-half mile from the levee.

 Updated plans

-At the May 1808 meeting of the Trustees, the Building Committee, chartered by Father Maxwell, reported that the plan to build only two-thirds of the building now and later complete the task was unwise.
-It was determined that: 'by adding a new wall to the one that was some time before build will in course shrink below the old work and thereby ruin the whole.'
-As a result, the Trustees voted unanimously to 'carry up' the whole building but, 'only cover that part of the building that was designed to be completed at a future day.'
+At the May 1808 meeting of the trustees, the building committee, chartered by Maxwell, reported that the plan to build only two-thirds of the building now and later complete the task was unwise.
+It was determined that: "by adding a new wall to the one that was some time before build will in course shrink below the old work and thereby ruin the whole."
+As a result, the trustees voted unanimously to "carry u"' the whole building but "only cover that part of the building that was designed to be completed at a future day."

-Since dendrochronology dates all of the first floor joists to 1808, it is assumed that two rooms of the Academy's second floor remained somewhat unfinished until the 'repairs' of 1818 and the reopening of the Academy by the French Christian Brothers.
+Since dendrochronology dates all of the first floor joists to 1808, it is assumed that two rooms of the Academy's second floor remained somewhat unfinished until the repairs of 1818 and the reopening of the academy by the French Christian Brothers.